Martin Creed: Exhibitions

 In 1996, Richard Long and Roger Ackling selected Creed to exhibit at EASTinternational.
 In the decade since winning the Turner Prize he has exhibited extensively throughout the world, including large survey shows at Trussardi Foundation, Milan ('I Like Things'), Bard College, New York ('Feelings'), and a touring exhibition which started at Ikon Gallery Birmingham and toured to Hiroshima and Seoul.

 The first major survey show of Creed's, 'What's the point of it?', took place at the Hayward Gallery, London, in January 2014.
 The exhibition included a number of his best-known works, from the installation Work No. 227 The Lights Going On and Off (2000), Work No. 293 A sheet of paper crumpled into a ball (2003), to his epic sculpture Work No. 1092 MOTHERS (2011).
 Coinciding with the exhibition at the Hayward, the Southbank Centre commissioned Martin to compose a new piece for the Royal Festival Hall organ, resulting in Work No. 1815, a performance alongside some of J.S Bach's greatest organ works.

 Creed's largest survey show to date took place at Park Avenue Armory, New York from June - August 2016, curated by Tom Eccles and Hans-Ulrich Obrist.
-Entitled ’The Back Door,’ using both the Wade Thompson Drill Hall and the historic interiors of the building, the show brought together a sequence of works from Creed's more than 20-year career.
+Entitled The Back Door, using both the Wade Thompson Drill Hall and the historic interiors of the building, the show brought together a sequence of works from Creed's more than 20-year career.

 In 2017 he had an exposition in Museum Voorlinden in the Netherlands titled Say Cheese.
 In this exhibition he showed a wall with 1000 broccoli prints in various colors, he filled a room with blue balloons for walking through.
 In another room he showed many metronomes were ticking at different speeds.

 In 2019, the Centro Botín Centre held an exhibition called Amigos.
 It ran from 6 April to 9 June and features several new installations including one put amongst some trees which surround the building.

+In 2019, the Museum of Recent Art held an exhibition called Thinking / Not Thinking.
+It ran from 12 February to 2 May and features several installations.